-The Deputy Country Representative is a member of the Bureau of Democracy, Conflict and Humanitarian Assistance (DCHA)/OTI Middle East Regional Team, reports to the OTI Country Representative, and is based in Tunis, Tunisia.
-This post is a family-accompanied post and does allow minor and/or adult dependents.
+The Deputy Country Representative is a member of the Democracy, Conflict and Humanitarian Assistance (DCHA)/OTI Middle East (ME) Regional Team, reports to the OTI Country Representative or designee, and is based in Turkey.
+There may be substantial travel to countries in the region if/when conditions allow.

-The Deputy Country Representative's principal responsibility is to support the OTI Country Representative in the development, oversight, and management of the OTI country program.
+The Deputy Country Representative's principal responsibility is to support the OTI Country Representative in the development, oversight, and management of the DCHA/OTI Syria country program.